St Patrick's College, Silverstream: History

 St Patrick's College in Silverstream was established by the Society of Mary (Marist Fathers) in 1931 when the original St Patrick's College, Wellington (established 1885) was intended to be moved to a larger site more suited to a boarding school.
 Both colleges survived.
 Today, they share not only a common history, motto and spirit but also a good natured rivalry and competition in many endeavours.
 Silverstreamers refer to the mother school as 'Town'.

 The Silverstream College, often referred to simply by the suburb title or 'Stream', is on seven hectares of grounds between the Hutt River and Silverstream Railway Station close to the suburbs of Silverstream and Heretaunga.
 As a state-integrated school, St Patrick's College is funded by the Society of Mary, Catholic Schools Board Limited and the New Zealand Government.

 In the 1980s, St Patrick's record was marred by a member of staff being involved in incidents of sexual abuse involving students.
 Reports of this sexual abuse were allegedly suppressed by the school Marist priests.

 At its foundation much of the original College was transferred from the Wellington site including many of the Marist teachers, much of the memorabilia and the College colours.
 The brother Colleges today share an Old Boys' Association in recognition of their common heritage.
 School sports teams have enjoyed success in Rugby union, cricket and athletics.
 Football, hockey and basketball are popular winter sports at the college.
-Both Of St Patrick's Colleges also compete against each other in an annual event called “McEvedy” similar to the athletics of Old Boys but it is shared with two other schools, Wellington College and Rongotai College.
+Both of St Patrick's Colleges also compete against each other in an annual event called “McEvedy” similar to the athletics of Old Boys but it is shared with two other schools, Wellington College and Rongotai College.
 Over the years of the College it has evolved from being primarily a boarding school into a largely day school with a small boarding facility.
-This demographic shift has resulted from several pressures including the huge increase in number of residents in the local area.
+This demographic shift has resulted from several pressures including the huge increase in the number of residents in the local area.
 In more recent years it has been necessary to cap the roll and introduce an enrolment scheme to ensure an equitable educational outcome for all local pupils.
 The College celebrated its 75th Jubilee in 2006.

-St Patrick's College as a Catholic School bases its educational philosophy on Christian teachings and on the Marist tradition under which the school was founded.
+As a Catholic school St Patrick's College bases its educational philosophy on Christian teachings and on the Marist tradition under which the school was founded.
 In 2012 the St Patrick's College, Silverstream Foundation was established.

 Demographics

 At the October 2011 Education Review Office (ERO) review, St Patrick's Silverstream had 712 students enrolled.
-Sixty-six percent of students identified as New Zealand European (Pākehā), 14 percent identified as Māori, ten percent as Pacific Islanders, five percent as Asian, and five percent as another ethnicity.
+Sixty-six percent of students identified as European (Pākehā), 14 percent identified as Māori, ten percent as Pasifika five percent as Asian, and five percent as another ethnicity.

 St Patrick's Silverstream has a socio-economic decile of 8 (step P), meaning it draws its school community from areas of moderately-high socioeconomic status when compared to other New Zealand schools.
 The school was recategorised from decile 9 (step Q) in January 2015, as part of the nationwide review of deciles following the 2013 census.